-- Chairman and Vice-Chairman nominated by Government of Maharashtra the Minister and the Minister of State for Tribal Development are ex-officio Chairman and Vice-chairman respectively as per the Government Resolution No. TDC/1084/C.N.918/D-3, Dated 21.11.1985. - Three directors are nominated by Government, from the Tribal M.L.
-As Government orders Government Resolution No. TDC/1084/C.N.918/D-3, Dated 21.11.1985.
+- 1) Chairman and Vice-Chairman nominated by Government of Maharashtra the Minister and the Minister of State for Tribal Development are ex-officio Chairman and Vice-chairman respectively as per the Government Resolution No. TDC/1084/C.N.918/D-3, Dated 21.11.1985. - 2) Three directors are nominated by Government, from the Tribal M.L.
+As Government orders Government Resolution No. TDC/1084/C.N.918/D-3, Dated 21.11.1985. - 3) Fifteen Directors are elected by the affiliated societies (3 posts of the Directors are reserved for women) - 4) One Director is nominated by the Maharashtra State Co-operative Bank 1 - 5) One Director is from State Government undertaking, Semi Government and local bodies to be nominated by the Government.

-03 3) Fifteen Directors are elected by the affiliated societies 15 (3 posts of the Directors are reserved for women) 4) One Director is nominated by the Maharashtra State Co-operative Bank 01 5) One Director is from State Government undertaking, Semi Government and local bodies to be nominated by the Government.
-01 Sub Total "A" 22 6) Secretary, Tribal Development Department 01 7) Commissioner, Tribal Development Department 01 8) Secretary, Food & Civil Supplies Department 01 9) Secretary, Planning Department 01 10) Registrar, Co-Operative Societies (M.S.)
-01 11) Principal Chief Conservator of Forest 01 12) Additional Tribal Commissioner, (Nashik, Thane, Amravati, Nagpur) 04 13) Central Govt.
-Ministry of Welfare, Directors 02 14) Representative of the Employees Union 02 15) Managing Director, MSCTDC 01 Sub Total "B" 15 TOTAL A + B 37
+Sub Total A 6) Secretary, Tribal Development Department 01 7) Commissioner, Tribal Development Department 01 8) Secretary, Food & Civil Supplies Department 01 9) Secretary, Planning Department 01 10) Registrar, Co-Operative Societies (M.S.)
+01 11) Principal Chief Conservator of Forest 01

+- 12) Additional Tribal Commissioner, (Nashik, Thane, Amravati, Nagpur)

+13) Central Govt.
+Ministry of Welfare, Directors

+02

+- 13) Central Govt.
+Ministry of Welfare, Directors 02

+14) Representative of the Employees Union 02

+- 15) Managing Director, MSCTDC 01

+Sub Total "B" 15

+TOTAL A + B